fusion94/fusion94.org-original/_drafts/conservation-a-challenging-topic.md

 So in total, that's $1.15 billion dollars going directly back into conservation efforts from hunters and fisherman in 2018.

 In comparison, in 2017 the Sierra Club received $68 million dollars in total contribtutions and spent $63 million dollars on program services.
-Or you know, putting that money back into their causes.

 ### What is 2% for Conservation?